datagrok-ai/public/help/visualize/viewers/heat-map.md

 1. Go to **Tables** and expand the **Viewers** panel.
 1. Locate the **Heatmap** icon and click it.

 Initially, the viewer displays a heatmap of the entire dataset on a screen.
+Pan or resize the range slider on the right to control how many rows are shown.

 ## Settings